 Imagine for a moment a world sailing team, like Emirates Team New Zealand, winners of the 35th America’s Cup, having no idea how the various parts of the yacht are designed or manufactured, and no clue how the training and testing will happen.
 They just decided to put things in motion and trust it will all be smooth sailing.
-Chances are they would have nose dived a lot more often, right?
+Chances are they would have nose-dived a lot more often, right?

-It’s a strange thing that something so obviously crucial to a sports team’s success – or for that matter to the functioning of the military, police, fire service, an emergency room etc – is so often met with a large, collective shrug among the owners of small and medium-sized businesses.
+It’s a strange thing that something so obviously crucial to a sports team’s success – or for that matter to the functioning of the military, police, fire service, an emergency room, etc – is so often met with a large, collective shrug among the owners of small and medium-sized businesses.
 Why?

 “Sailing requires the management of all the systems on the boat, plus all the controls on the boat, while assessing the weather and navigation.
 It’s planning everything to a fine level of detail and making the required adjustments all at the same time things are changing.”

-Hold up, what is a process hierarchy?
+Hold up, what is a process architecture?